 The DHB recognises its role in actively addressing disparities in health outcomes for Māori and is committed to making a difference.
 We work closely with Manawhenua Ki Waitaha, both directly and through the CCN Alliance, to improve outcomes for Māori in a spirit of communication and co-design that encompasses the principles of the Treaty of Waitangi.

-In signing this document, we are satisfied that it fairly represents our joint commitment and intentions for the coming year, and is in line with Government expectations for 2018/19.
+In signing this document, we are satisfied that it fairly represents our joint commitment and intentions for the coming year.

 John Wood

 Dr John Wood CHAIR | CANTERBURY DHB